Local Hamiltonian Problem with succinct ground state is MA-Complete: Introduction

 \textbf{Dequantization algorithms.} Conceptually, our work is close to several dequantization algorithms.
-In particular, Gharibian and Le Gall~\cite{gharibian2022dequantizing} proved when the promise gap is $1/poly(n)$, i.e. the value of $b-a$ in LHP, and the guided state is given, that LHP with succinct \textit{guided} state is $\BQP$-$\Complete$.
+In particular, Gharibian and Le Gall~\cite{gharibian2022dequantizing} proved when the promise gap is $1/poly(n)$, (promise gap is the value of $b-a$ in LHP), and for the setting where the guided state is given, that LHP with succinct \textit{guided} state is $\BQP$-$\Complete$.
 When the promise gap is a constant, one can efficiently dequantize the quantum phase estimation algorithm.
-Our main theorem --- The $\MA$-$\Complete$ in Theorem \ref{thm:intro} --- does not contradict their result since we are working with succinct \textit{ground} state rather than with succinct \textit{guided} states, and on $1/poly(n)$ promise gap rather than constant promise gap.
+Our main theorem --- The $\MA$-$\Complete$ in Theorem \ref{thm:intro} --- does not contradict with their result since we are working with succinct \textit{ground} state rather than with succinct \textit{guided} states, and on $1/poly(n)$ promise gap rather than constant promise gap.
 Our setting is more similar to \cite{liu2020stoqma}, where Liu proved that stoquastic LHP with succinct ground state is $\MA$-$\Complete$.
-The main difference between our work and Liu's is that we do not assume that the Hamiltonian to be stoquastic.
+The main difference between our work and Liu's is that we do not assume the Hamiltonian to be stoquastic.

-Besides, although work for different tasks, one may wonder whether the dequantization techniques initiated by Tang~\cite{tang2019quantum,chia2022sampling,chia2020quantum} work for our setting.
-Tang \textit{et.al.}'s setting are very different from ours, since they require sample access to the data, while succinct do not imply sample access.
-To illustrate this point, consider a 3SAT formula $S(x)$, the $n$-qubit quantum state $\ket{\phi}$ which is a uniform superposition of all satisfying assignments is succinct, since the 3SAT formula can compute the amplitude of an unnormalized version of $\ket{\phi}$.
+Besides, although aiming for different tasks, one may wonder whether the dequantization techniques initiated by Tang~\cite{tang2019quantum,chia2022sampling,chia2020quantum} work for our setting.
+Tang \textit{et al.}'s settings are very different from ours, since they require sample access to the data, while the concept of succinct does not imply sample access.
+To illustrate this point, consider a 3SAT formula $S(x)$, where $x=x_1x_2...x_n$ are the values of the variables, $S(x)\in\{0,1\}$ denotes whether $x$ is a satisfying assignment.
+By definition, the $n$-qubit quantum state $\ket{\phi}$ which is a uniform superposition of all satisfying assignments is succinct, since the 3SAT formula can compute the amplitude of an unnormalized version of $\ket{\phi}$.
 However, it is not evident that how to efficiently obtain uniform samples of all satisfying assignments from the 3SAT formula.

+\textbf{Verification of matrix products.} There is an extensive study of the complexity of matrix verification~\cite{freivalds1979fast,buhrman2004quantum}, that is, given query access to three matrices $A,B,C\in\bR^{2^n\times 2^n}$, verifying whether $AB=C$.
+Here we use $2^n$ as the matrix size for convenience of comparison with our setting.